sulsoltanoff/sulsoltanoff/README.md

 <h3> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/People%20with%20professions/Man%20Technologist%20Medium%20Skin%20Tone.png" width="50" height="50" /> About Me </h3>

-- 🔭 &nbsp; I'm constantly learning and developing new technologies and principles of team management.
+- 🔭 &nbsp; As a technology-savvy person, I strive to stay at the forefront of the IT industry.
+I am constantly learning about new and developing technologies and try to keep up with the latest trends and developments in the field.
 - 💼 &nbsp; Currently working as an expert in technical support.
+As a technical support specialist, I am responsible for providing technical assistance and support to customers who encounter problems related to hardware, software or other technological products.
 - 🌱 &nbsp; In my spare time I am developing the Open Source project.
+I believe in the power of open-source technology to drive innovation, and I am proud to be a part of this movement.
 - 🎨 &nbsp; I like watching Tarantino westerns and sometimes anime.
 - 🚀 &nbsp; Only hard work and the desire to ride the luck, will bring you success.
 Good luck and thanks for visiting my page!